Chapter 5 : I like my job.

 “No, of course not -”

-“Then why does this happen every God damn time?” he yells.
+“Then why does this happen every God damn time?” he asks angrily.

 “You know what I mean, Ava!
 Every time - every fucking time that we’re alone, you call me Ian.
 Every time.
-And, you know, I don’t particularly like it.”
+And I don’t particularly like it.”

 “God, I’m sorry - I - I didn’t mean -”